teamdatatonic/propensity-modelling-demo/processing-pipeline/README.md

 Please enter the GCP project and dataset name as command-line arguments.

 1) Create a dataset in BigQuery
-2) Load the "transactions" and "history" tables from GCS into this dataset
+2) Load the "transactions" and "history" tables from Cloud Storage into this dataset
 3) Execute the script with the GCP project and dataset as arguments

 ```